joclement/Dotfiles/README.md

 ### Installation

-This repository makes use of [dotbot](https://github.com/anishathalye/dotbot) to link the dotfiles and install software, see [.install.conf.yaml](.install.conf.yaml) for the dotbot configuration file.
+This repository makes use of [dotbot](https://github.com/anishathalye/dotbot) to link the dotfiles and install software.

 There is no warranty or guarantee that they will work on your system.
 They have been tested and are working on my system, but you should save your